CoLRev-Environment/colrev/docs/source/dev_docs/dev_setup/windows_wsl2.rst

 Additionally, Docker must also be installed as a prerequisite to run CoLRev (`Setup Docker for WSL2 <https://docs.docker.com/desktop/wsl>`__).

-Check availability of Virtualization in Task Manager
+Check availability of virtualization capabilities in Task Manager:

 ::

-  Press "WIN + S", type "task" and start "Task Manager" Performance tab shows if Virtualization is activated
+  Press "WIN + S", type "task" and start "Task Manager" Performance tab shows if "Virtualization" is activated

-Install WSL2 via PowerShell
+Install WSL2 via PowerShell:

 ::

-  Press "WIN + X", click on "Windows PowerShell(Administrator)" Enter the following command: wsl --install -d ubuntu
+  Press "WIN + X", in the menu click on "Windows PowerShell(Administrator)" Enter the following command: wsl --install -d ubuntu

-Restart your machine
+Restart your machine and setup a new user:

 ::